afni/afni_doc/SUMA/Clipping.rst

    * - **n**
      - Successively add a new clipping plane (up to number 6)
    * - **Ctrl+f**
-     - Flip the clipping direction of selected plane
+     - Flip/invert the clipping direction of selected plane
    * - **Shift+c**
      - Toggle view of all active clipping planes on/off (active clipping remain active)